 - A best practice Framework document;

-- Free training for managers and staff in NSW disability services – with online, webinar and face-to-face courses run across the state;
+- Free training for managers and staff in NSW disability services – with many face-to-face, online and webinar courses run across the state;

 - Support for a number of Communities of Practice across the state, providing ongoing learning and professional development;